 First and foremost, SIOFA Rules of Procedure (RoP) does not refer to the terms “working paper” and “information paper” are not used.
 The RoP only refers to “proposal”.

-For the purpose of this document, we shall agree that a proposal and a working paper refers to the same type of document.
-A proposal, or a working paper, refers to a document on which the Meeting of the Parties (MoP) needs to take action.
-While an information paper, also referred to as “any other document” in SIOFA RoP, is a document that can be submitted by CCPs and the Secretariat to inform the MoP on a subject that does not need action from the MoP.
+For the purpose of this document a proposal, or a working paper, refers to a document on which the Meeting of the Parties (MoP) needs to take action.
+While an information paper, also referred to as “any other document” in SIOFA RoP, is a document that is submitted to inform the MoP on a subject that does not need action from the MoP.

-A proposal involving a CMM (modification or new suggestions) can only be submitted and proposed to a meeting by, the MoP and its subsidiary bodies, the Secretariat, a Contracting Party (CP) or a Participating Fishing Entity (PFE), while any other proposal can be submitted and suggested by the MoP and its subsidiary bodies, the Secretariat, a CP, a PFE, a Cooperating Non-Contracting Party (CNCP), and developing States as well as Small Island Developing Countries (SIDS).
+A proposal involving a CMM (modification or new suggestions) can only be submitted and proposed to a meeting by, the MoP and its subsidiary bodies, a Contracting Party (CP) or a Participating Fishing Entity (PFE).

+Working papers can be submitted and suggested by the MoP and its subsidiary bodies, the Secretariat, a CP, a PFE and a Cooperating Non-Contracting Party (CNCP).

-In SIOFA three types of documents are considered:
+In SIOFA three types of meeting documents are considered:

 Administrative Documents, providing general information relevant to the meeting (logistics, arrangements, agenda, list of meeting papers etc.)

-Proposals, also referred to as Working Papers, that are to be considered and discussed by the ordinary meeting accordingly with the recommendations suggested in the cover page to give guidance in the decision process.
+Proposals and Working Papers, that are to be considered and discussed by the ordinary meeting accordingly with the recommendations provided in the cover page to give guidance in the decision process.
 They should be transmitted to the Secretariat and circulated prior to the start of the meeting according to Rule 10 of the SIOFA RoP.

 Information papers or any other documents provide background or additional information as well as technical information that do not require any action from the meeting.
 These documents are not necessarily discussed during the meeting.
 They also need to be provided prior to the meeting as described in Rule 10 of the SIOFA RoP.